erichVK5/KicadSymbolToGEDA/README.md

 Kicad does not seem to require grid aligned pins.
 This utility can attempt to snap pins to a specified grid size, i.e. -g 100 or -g 200, in the commandline, to make net connections easier to perform on the symbol in gschem.

-Remaining functionality to be refined includes the HTML summary file and author credit options.
+Remaining functionality to be refined includes the HTML summary file.

+Author and licence credit attributes can be placed in a file and added to the AuthorCredits directory and specified at the command line during invocation of the utility.

+For a library, i.e. kicadExample.lib, the symbol now has a source attribute appended, i.e.
+	source=kicadExample.lib

 Quickstart guide: